jr0senblum/erldyn/README.md

 consequently, these functions return a list of maps - one for each partial result.

-Convenience methods (new_tale/3, save_table/1, and add_parameter/3) are
+Convenience methods (new_table/3, save_table/1, and add_parameter/3) are
-provided for simplifying the process of building the correct strcture for defining and creating atable.
+provided for simplifying the process of building the correct strcture for defining and creating tables.

 Exponentional back-off is used such that appropriate failures, or partial results, are retried according to an exponential,  back-off algorithm, not